The complete propulsion system from a single source

 Precise and efficient propulsion system control

-With its electronic control system, Voith provides a full system solution for the propulsion system.
-The modular control system is customized to the characteristics of the proven Voith Schneider Propeller (VSP) and Voith Radial Propeller (VRP), eliminating the need for complex interface integration.
-As a consequence, commissioning time and costs are reduced.
-The electronic control system is primarily used in applications requiring precise positioning, for example in offshore supply vessels, vessels for the installation and servicing of offshore wind farms, tugs based on the RAVE concept as well as double-ended ferries.
+With its electronic control system, Voith provides an all-encompassing solution for marine propulsion units.
+The modular control system is customized to the characteristics of the proven Voith Schneider Propeller (VSP), eliminating the need for complex interface integration.
+As a result, commissioning time and costs are reduced.
+This electronic control system is primarily used in applications requiring precise positioning, and examples include offshore supply vessels, vessels for the installation and servicing of offshore wind farms, tugs based on the RAVE concept, as well as double-ended ferries.

-With its handling recommendations for more fuel-efficient operation, the electronic control system reduces fuel consumption.
-Various electronic control functions and interfaces to other systems permit precise propulsion system actuation and control as well as remote diagnostics via the internet.
-To monitor the propulsion system, all data and status reports are logged.
+By following its handling recommendations, the electronic control system also reduces fuel consumption.
+Various electronic control functions and interfaces with other systems permit precise propulsion-system actuation and control.
+Remote diagnostics via the internet allow operators to monitor the propulsion system, and all data and status reports are logged.
 Monitoring is possible both from the bridge as well as from the machine or propeller room.
-Open interfaces to third-party systems ensure that existing systems can be integrated.
+Open interfaces to third-party systems ensure the integration of existing systems.
 Communication is via CAN bus, Modbus, TCP/IP, Modbus RTU, Profibus DP or NMEA.

-The control components such as joystick, steering wheel or propulsion control lever are designed ergonomically in line with the latest research.
-They round off the comfort of this new control system.
+Its control components, which can be a joystick, steering wheel or propulsion control lever, are ergonomically designed according to the latest research.
+These features add to the ease and comfort of operating a vessel via Voith’s new control system.

 Safe, straightforward and reliable control

-On the mechanical control system, the control signals are transmitted to the propulsion units via a push-pull linkage or turning shafts.
-The mechanical control system is easy to maintain and operate and is used in applications with close proximity of wheelhouse and propellers, as is the case on most Voith Water Tractors.
+On the mechanical control system, the control signals are transmitted to the propellers via a push-pull linkage and turning shafts.
+The mechanical control system is easy maintain- and operateable and is used in applications with close proximity of wheelhouse and propellers, as is the case with most Voith Water Tractors.

-The equipment of the ergonomically designed control stand is tailored to the propulsion system used.
-Vessels fitted with Voith Schneider Propellers for example, are provided with a steering wheel for transverse movements and propulsion control levers for movements in longitudinal direction.
-With these control components, magnitude and direction of thrust can be easily set.
+The equipment of Voith’s ergonomically designed control stand is tailored to the propulsion system used.
+Vessels fitted with Voith Schneider Propellers, for example, are provided with a steering wheel for transverse movements and propulsion control levers for movements in longitudinal direction.
+With these control components, magnitude and direction of thrust can be easily adjusted.

 No vessel roll – even in rough seas

 Voith Schneider Propellers are the epitome of precise, safe and efficient maneuvering.
-If the vessel is additionally equipped with an electronic control system and the intelligent Voith Roll Stabilization (VRS), the VSPs compensate for up to 90 percent of the vessel roll: both at standstill as well as at full speed.
-For offshore supply vessels for example this means that they can continue to operate even in rough seas.
-At the same time, the reduced movement on board increases safety and comfort for crew and passengers – on work boats, ferries and yachts.
+If the vessel is additionally equipped with an electronic control system and the intelligent Voith Roll Stabilization (VRS), the VSPs compensate for up to 90 percent of the vessel roll, both at standstill as well as at full speed.
+For offshore supply vessels, this means they can continue to operate even in rough seas.
+At the same time, the reduced movement increases safety and comfort for crew and passengers on work boats, ferries and yachts.

 Roll stabilization requires prompt adjustment of the magnitude and direction of thrust.
-Given the physical characteristics of the Voith Schneider Propeller, this is possible with the help of the electronic control system and VRS module.
-The VSP automatically creates an opposing moment to the wave movement, thus compensating virtually all of the vessel roll.
+Given the physical characteristics of the Voith Schneider Propeller, these adjustments are possible with the help of an electronic control system and VRS module.
+The VSP automatically creates an opposing moment to the wave movement, thus compensating for virtually all vessel roll.